 Shelley Vidia Worrell is the Founder + Chief Curator of CARIBBEING, a thriving cultural organization that stands at the crossroads of film + art + culture.
 Since its founding Shelley has produced over 200 public programs in partnership with top cultural institutions, most notably BRIC, Brooklyn Historical Society, Brooklyn Museum, MoCADA, Municipal Art Society, Queens Museum, and Studio Museum in Harlem.
 She has also taken CARIBBEING global, with appearances in Poland, France, Barbados, and most recently Haiti to present Brooklyn, Caribbean Capital of the World at the Caribbean Studies Association.
-For her work as a cultural entrepreneur, Shelley has been featured in domestic and international media including Brooklyn Magazine, Black Enterprise, Caribbean Life, Good Morning America, Guardian Media, and Hyperallergic.
+For her work as a cultural entrepreneur, Shelley has been featured in domestic and international media including Brooklyn Magazine, Black Enterprise, Caribbean Life, Good Morning America, Guardian Media, Hyperallergic and NY Times.

 Prior to CARIBBEING Shelley had a career in media and technology working for top brands including Google, The History Channel, A&E, and Time Warner with roles in global partnerships, business development, and spearheading the successful launch of over 100 digital and TV products.
 A lifetime Brooklyn native, Shelley holds a BA in Cultural Studies from CUNY, Brooklyn College and a MA in Media Studies from New School.